Q45. Between the date classes start and the date classes end, will you be on a co-op / paid work term?

 A scholarship is an award given to a student who has demonstrated high academic standing.
 A bursary is an award given to a student who has demonstrated financial need.
 If you know you will be receiving a scholarship or a needs-based bursary, enter the total amount.
 If you have received a Passport to Education or Provincial Scholarship include these as well.
 If you will be receiving a Nurses Education Bursary, or a Youth Educational Assistance Fund Award, do not include these amounts, as they are exempt from assessment.

 Q52.
-Funding you will receive to help meet specific educational costs.
+Funding you will receive, or you are contributing, to help meet specific educational costs.

 Enter the funding you will receive to help meet specific educational costs towards your education during this study period.